 We look back at the main features of the year in the latest Atropos Migration review.
-Learn about all of the above and much more besides.
-Draw your own conclusions from perusing the fascinating Reports from Coastal Stations from our team of migration monitors across the British Isles.
+Learn about all of the above and much more besides, and draw your own conclusions from perusing the fascinating Reports from Coastal Stations from our team of migration monitors across the British Isles.

 Softback, 80pp, colour throughout